 Whatever your opinion, the fact remains that without numbers, everything we do is doomed to fail.

-You could have an amazing, state-of-the-art funnel, but unless you’ve worked out the numbers you need to get the desired result, you won’t see much benefit from it.
+You could have a fantastic, state-of-the-art funnel, but you won’t see much benefit if you’ve worked out the numbers you need to get the desired result.

 Think ahead.
 Educate yourself on industry conversion benchmarks.